thunderheadone/one-sdk-android/README.md

 *Note:*
 - This functionality only works if Chrome for Android is installed on the device and the device is connected to WiFi.

-#### Identity sync with ONE and your web touchpoint
+#### Identity sync with ONE or Interaction Studio and your web touchpoint

-To synchronise the Chrome Mobile identity set by our ONE Tag with the current app identity and your web touchpoint, call:
+To synchronise the Chrome Mobile identity set by the ONE Tag, or Interaction Studio Tag, with the current app identity and your web touchpoint, call:

 ```java
 One one = One.getInstance(getApplicationContext());